Jack Waring: International honours

 Jack Waring won a cap for England while at St. Helens, he played at and scored a last-minute try in the 8–5 victory over Wales at the Watersheddings, Oldham on Saturday 9 November 1940, in front of a crowd of 5,000, he represented the Army, and the Combined Services/United Services (during World War II), against representative rugby union teams from; Australia, New Zealand, and South Africa.

 Club career

 Jack Waring made his début for Featherstone Rovers on Monday 22 November 1947, he played his last match for Featherstone Rovers during the 1948–49 season, he was transferred from Featherstone Rovers to Warrington, he made his début for Warrington on Saturday 9 October 1948, he played his last match for Warrington on Saturday 12 March 1949.

 Personal life

 Jack Waring was one of eleven siblings; he was the younger brother of the rugby league footballer for St Helens Recs; William "Bill" Waring, and the older brother of the rugby league footballer for St. Helens, and Warrington; Gerald "Ged" Waring, and the rugby league footballer for St. Helens; Thomas "Tom" Waring.

-After the war Jack Waring returned home and became a proud father to John, Freda, Trevor and Denise.
+After the war, Jack Waring returned home and had four children named John, Freda, Trevor and Denise.